preetpatel18/Stock-Simulation/README.md

 ## One Final Key Point to Note to
 - This project demonstrates greater efficiency when employing PHP and MySQL queries.
 However, as newcomers, we initially opted for the most familiar programming languages.
 - It's advisable to watch all the provided videos if you encounter any challenges while deciphering the code or if you intend to implement it in your own projects.
 - Additionally, it's beneficial to have some familiarity with CSS and JavaScript.
-Given that all the games are AI-based, you may need to delve into these technologies as well.
+- We are currently using the YahooFinance Stock Quote API in our project, but it is no longer supported.
+Therefore, any attempts to buy or sell within the project will not work.
+However, to resolve this issue, you will need to manually update the Yahoo Finance code in the Java sections to the API of your choice.